Politics of the United States: Political parties

 The United States Constitution never formally addressed the issue of political parties, primarily because the Founding Fathers opposed them.
 Nevertheless, parties—specifically, two competing parties in a "two-party system"—have been a fundamental part of American politics since shortly after George Washington's presidency.

 In partisan elections, candidates are nominated by a political party or seek public office as independents.
 Each state has significant discretion in deciding how candidates are nominated and thus eligible to appear on a given election ballot.
 Major party candidates are typically formally chosen in a party primary or convention, whereas candidates from minor parties and Independent candidates must complete a petitioning process.

 The current two-party system in the United States is made up of the Democratic Party and the Republican Party.
 These two parties have won every United States presidential election since 1852 and have controlled the United States Congress since at least 1856.
 From time to time, a third party, such as the Green and Libertarian Parties, has achieved some minor representation at the national and state levels.

-Since the Great Depression and the New Deal, and increasingly since the 1960s, the Democratic Party has generally positioned itself as a center-left party, while the Republican Party has generally positioned itself as center-right; there are other factions within each.
+Since the Great Depression and the New Deal, and increasingly since the 1960s, the Democratic Party has generally positioned itself as a center-left party, while the Republican Party has generally positioned itself as right-wing; there are other factions within each.